NRWLDev/pydantic-db/README.md

 So long as the database library you are using returns result objects that can be converted to a dictionary, pydantic-db will ineract cleanly with your results.
-See unittests for examples with sqlite, asyncpg and psycopg2.
+See unittests for examples with asyncpg, mysql-connector-python, psycopg2 and sqlite3.

 # Usage